JGarnica22/PSlab/ATACseq_analysis/README.md

 REMOVE_DUPLICATES= if TRUE duplicates are removed from output file, FALSE is the default option.

 ## PEAK CALLING
-Peak calling is a computational method used to identify areas in the genome that have been enriched with aligned reads as a consequence of ATAC-seq experiment.
+Peak calling is a computational method used to identify areas in the genome that have been enriched with aligned reads and creating a 'peak' of reads.
+These correspond to accessible chromatin regions in an ATACseq experiment (equivalent to histone-marked or TF-binding regions in ChIPseq).
 There are various tools that are available for peak calling.
-One of the more commonly used peak callers is **MACS2** using the function `macs2 callpeak`, as in this example:
+One of the most used peak callers is **MACS2** using the function `macs2 callpeak`, as in this example:
 ````
 macs2 callpeak -t <file_to_call> -f <file_format> -q 0.05 --nomodel --extsize 150 --keep-dup all \
 -n <prefix_output> --outdir <output_directory> 2> <log_file>.log
 ````
 Some details about options used:

 * **-t**: This is the only REQUIRED parameter for MACS.
 If you have more than one alignment file, you can specify them as -t A B C. MACS will pool up all these files together.
+ENTENC QUE NOMÉS ESPECIFIQUES MÉS D'UN FILE A L'OPCIÓ -t QUAN SÓN LA MATEIXA MOSTRA?
+POTSER ES PODRIA ESPECIFICAR
 * **-n**: The name string of the experiment.
 MACS will use this string NAME to create output files like NAME_peaks.xls, NAME_negative_peaks.xls, NAME_peaks.bed...
-* **--outdir**: MACS2 will save all output files into the specified folder for this option.
+* **--outdir**: MACS2 will save all output files into the specified folder.
 * **-f**: Format of tag file can be ELAND, BED, ELANDMULTI, ELANDEXPORT, SAM, BAM, BOWTIE, BAMPE, or BEDPE.
+QUIN ÉS EL FORMAT PER DEFAULT?
+O QUIN ÉS EL RECOMANAT A INDICAR?
 * **-q**: The q-value (minimum FDR) cutoff to call significant regions.
 Default is 0.05.
 * **--nomodel**: to bypass building the shifting model.
 * **--extsize**: While --nomodel is set, MACS uses this parameter to extend reads in 5'->3' direction to fix-sized fragments.
 * **--keep-dup**: It controls the MACS behavior towards duplicate tags at the exact same location.
-Need to be set at `all` if duplicated were previously removed.
+Need to be set at `all` if duplicated were previously removed (i.e. with Picard).

 ## Cluster loop :curly_loop: